If you are low on cash and you have less than perfect credit, then the only option would be to borrow from a friend or family, right?

 - Not paying on time leads to higher loan cost

 Installment loans are different in more than one way.
-When you get an installment loan you have the option to borrow a larger amount.
-This is made possible by the payment structure of installment loans.
-When you receive an installment loan your payments are set for a specific amount each month, although you may pay more than the set amount to pay off your loan faster.
+When you get an installment loan, you have the option to borrow a more considerable amount.
+Larger loan amounts are made possible by the payment structure of installment loans.
+When you receive an installment loan, your payments are set for a specific amount each month.
+Although you may pay more than the specified amount to pay off your loan faster.

 - You can borrow $100-$3000 or higher from most installment lenders.